vaadin/web-components/packages/charts/README.md

 ## License

-_Vaadin Charts_ is distributed under the terms of [Commercial Vaadin Developer License 4.0](https://vaadin.com/license/cvdl-4.0) ("CVDLv4").
-A copy of the license is included as `LICENSE.txt` in this software package.
+Commercial Vaadin Developer License 4.0 (CVDLv4).
+For license terms, see LICENSE.txt.

-Vaadin collects development time usage statistics to improve this product.
+Vaadin collects usage statistics at development time to improve this product.
 For details and to opt-out, see https://github.com/vaadin/vaadin-usage-statistics.